New Boston Mayor Kim Janey vows to build ‘better, more equitable city’

-BOSTON (WHDH) - Kim Janey made history on Wednesday when she was sworn in as Boston’s 55th mayor, officially becoming the first woman and first person of color to lead Massachusetts’ capital city.
+BOSTON (WHDH) – Kim Janey, who had rocks thrown at her school bus as a child, made history on Wednesday when she was sworn in as Boston’s 55th mayor, officially becoming the first woman and first person of color to lead Massachusetts’ capital city.

 “Today is a new day.
 I stand before you as the first woman and the first Black mayor of Boston, the city that I love.
 I come to this day with a life experience that is different from the men who came before me,” Janey explained during her speech at City Hall.
 “I was born into a family with deep roots in the South End and six generations in Roxbury, the center of our great city.”